cassidoo/talks/Our Brains in the AI Era/ai-brains.md

 ## What could possibly go wrong?

-In an MIT study, people wrote essays in two groups, with and without LLMs.[^3]
+In an MIT study, people wrote essays in groups, with and without LLMs.[^3]

-[^3]: publichealthpolicyjournal.com/mit-study-finds-artificial-intelligence-use-reprograms-the-brain-leading-to-cognitive-decline
+[^3]: gh.io/brain-decline

 ---

 ## What could possibly go wrong?

 - 83.3% of LLM users were unable to quote even one sentence
-- 88.9% of "brain-only" users could quote accurately
+- 88.9% of "brain-only" + search users could quote accurately
-- 0% of LLM users could produce a correct quote, while most "brain" users could
+- 0% of LLM users could produce a **correct** quote, while most "brain" users could

+^Weaker memory recall
+^Their brains adapted to efficiency rather than effortful learning

 ---